FireGoblin/golangTypeGraph/README.md

 goals:

 Only one instance for every type in the graph
-Only one instance of every node type in graph
+Only one instance of every node in graph

 limitations: